 This must be the most popular egg-white recipe of all, whipped with fine sugar into tall, stiff shining peaks, then very lightly baked so that the surface is crisp and the centre is soft and chewy.

 The tricky bit is whisking the egg whites, but the way the meringues are cooked is important, too.
 The oven should be pre-heated to 150°C, gas mark 2 but do make sure you are not going to be using it for anything else, since the meringues stay in the oven until it is completely cold, so that they partly baked and then slowly dry out.
 You will find the exact timings for each individual recipe below.

-You can now watch how to make Meringues and Pavlova in our Cookery School video lesson - 'Separate Ways with Eggs Part 2' below.
+You can watch how to make Meringues and Pavlova in our Cookery School Video, click the image to play, and fast forward to 6 minutes.

 This recipe is from Delia's Complete How to Cook.

 The eggs must be spanking fresh as this makes them easier to separate.

 Separate 3 large eggs one at a time, placing each white in a cup or small bowl before adding it to the whisking bowl.
-You can watch how to do this in our Cookery School Video on the right.
+You can watch how to do this in our Cookery School Video on the this page.
 This means that if an accident occurs with, say, the third egg and you break the yolk, the other two are safe.

 The proportion of sugar is always 50 g for each egg white.
 So, for 3 whites weigh out 175 g caster sugar onto a plate and have ready a clean, grease-free tablespoon (see note below on conversions)